dcunited001/dcunited001.github.io/_posts/2016-06-24-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 are approaching developments which lead to a fundamental restructuring of the world.

-(change to be areferential)

 Even if someone manages to purge all memory of an individual, you will never manage to purge all reflections of that person which are alive inside all of us.
-Those fragments don't need to be linked by name to survive -- in fact anonymity was a crucial element, as the love and oneness we strive for would lose power and relevance if it were named.
+Those fragments don't need to be linked by name to survive -- in fact anonymity is a crucial element, as the love and oneness we strive for would lose power and relevance if it were named.
 And the most important fragments, in fact, would only be rediscovered, as they are pieces of universal truths.
-What I have begun and what we have set in motion cannot be stopped, nor should it be.
+What has begun and what was set in motion cannot be stopped, nor should it be.

 - you're #WhatHaveViews
   - thoughts belong to those who think them.